Your Guide to Selling a House with Multiple Owners

 How to plan for a home sale with multiple owners

 Before you buy your home with multiple owners, it’s absolutely critical that you plan for selling a house with multiple owners.
 Waiting until you’re ready to sell to settle disputes can create disastrous disagreement, sabotage your eventual sale, and even lead to costly litigation.
-“In reality, a lot of the concerns that come up as you sell a property with multiple owners should be thought out when you purchase it,” stresses Herzberg.
+“In reality, a lot of the concerns that come up as you sell a property with multiple owners should be thought out when you purchase it,” Herzberg stresses.
 “That’s the best way to handle it.”

 Here are a few questions to ask if you want to plan your multi-owner home sale before that initial purchase: